JonathanAlbertCross/TechEducators-reading-notes/README.md

 3.  **Utilize at least 5 different features of Markdown to structure your page**✅

-4.  **Be sure to introduce yourself, and include a link to your GitHub portfolio page**
+4.  **Be sure to introduce yourself, and include a link to your GitHub portfolio page**✅
+5.